davidibanezibanez/github-actions-workflow-run-data-analysis/README.md

-# GitHub Actions Workflow Run Data Extractor
+# GitHub Actions Workflow Run Data Analysis

 This project allows you to **automatically extract, organize, and store detailed information** about GitHub Actions executions (*workflow runs*) from multiple public repositories.
 It facilitates the creation of datasets for analysis, pipeline debugging, auditing failed runs, and more.